gnosis/dx-examples-liquidity-bots/README.md

-# Run Bots - Dutch X
+# Run Bots - DutchX
-This is just a simple project that shows how to run the Dutch X bots to ensure liquidity for any ERC20 token pair list.
+This is just a simple project that shows how to run the DutchX bots to ensure liquidity for any ERC20 token pair list.

 To make it easier, we provide a `Docker` image with all the **bots** and a **CLI**.

-Follow through this document to run your own bots and learn how to operate on the Dutch Exchange.
+Follow through this document to run your own bots and learn how to operate on the DutchX.

 If you follow through, you'll get: